pivotal-cf/cf-rabbitmq-release/README.md

 To run only unit tests locally, run: `bundle exec rake spec:unit`.

+### Integration Tests
+Integration tests require this release to be deployed into a BOSH director (see [Deploying section above](#deploying)).

+To run integration tests do `bundle exec rake spec:integration`.

 ### Embedded Release Tests

 Sometimes testing BOSH releases can lead to writing many tests at the top of